-Our Agent has been asked to serve in an administrative and coordinating capacity for the Town's Energy Program, Green Communities Program, and Stormwater Program Committee, as well as coordinating for other general, some regional, conservation issues.
+Our Agent serves in an administrative and coordinating capacity for the Town's Energy Program, Green Communities Program, and Stormwater Program Committee, as well as coordinating for other general, some regional, conservation issues.
 These include general conservation efforts of the Town, waste reduction actions initiated through the Town, energy and green communities issues initiated through the Town, and environmental compliance for issues outside the general authority of the Conservation Commission, as well as some recreational goals of town.
-The Town is represented by our Agent on the regional Plymouth / Carver Aquifer Advisory Committee as Carver's Delegate and the Committee's Chair.
-She also represents us on the in-house Local Emergency Planning Committee and the Town-Owned Properties committee.
-The Commission and Agent continue to review any Town-owned contaminated MGL 21E sites as well as other 21E properties that are contaminating wetlands and waterways resources and, potentially, the Plymouth / Carver Aquifer, to assure groundwater and surface water quality.
-The Agent produced digital maps for the general public, sitespecific flood plain digital maps for individual members of the public, and digital trail maps for the general public for the three largest Conservation lands in town.
-The Commission and Agent also use digital mapping to compile a database of Conservationowned parcels for land management use, for inter-departmental use at town hall, and for public information.
-The Agent and Commission worked with students and Scouts on Eagle Scout conservation projects; three of these installed information kiosks and marked trails, while two of the three also identified species on Conservation Land.
+The Town is represented by our Agent on the regional Plymouth/Carver Aquifer Advisory Committee as Carver's Delegate and the Committee's Chair.
+She also represents us on the in-house Local Emergency Planning Committee and the in-house Town-Owned Properties committee.
+The Commission and Agent continue to review any Town-owned contaminated MGL 21E sites as well as other 21E properties that are contaminating wetlands and waterways resources and, potentially, the Plymouth/Carver Aquifer, to assure groundwater and surface water quality.
+Our department produced 50 site-specific flood plain and/or wetland digital maps for individual members of the public and digital trail maps for the general public for the three largest Conservation lands in town.
+The Commission and Agent also use digital mapping to compile a database of Conservation-owned parcels for land management use, for interdepartmental use at town hall, and for public information.

-The town-owned Cole Property in North Carver is frequently visited by the public.
-State rules and regulations regarding hunting and fishing must be followed at the Cole Property, including the law that no hunting is allowed within 500 feet of a dwelling or building in use, including the public drinking water supply well-house that is sited on the property.
+The town-owned Cole Property Conservation Land in North Carver is frequently visited by the public.
+State rules and regulations regarding hunting and fishing must be followed at the Cole Property, as on any conservation land, including the law that no hunting is allowed within 500 feet of a dwelling or building in use, including the public drinking water supply well-house that is sited on the property.
 Motor vehicles are also prohibited on the property.
 The Commission was proud to do its part in preserving this important property for future generations by providing the down payment on the property, and other acquisition costs, through its Conservation Trust Fund.

 On the whole, however, land in Carver is still disappearing, albeit at a slower rate than in previous years.
-We see the current housing slump as an opportunity for land preservation.
+We see the current housing slump as an opportunity for land preservation, interdepartmental cooperation, and grant writing to keep the town moving forward.
 As Carver continues to grow, we expect wetland permit filings to increase again as houses and subdivisions are built closer and closer to wetlands.
-For Carver, in particular, taking more land out of residential development will reduce the need for more town services and reduce your future residential property tax increases.
-If we value our town's resources and want to reduce future property tax increases, we need to continue to protect our remaining open space before there is nothing left to protect.
+For Carver, in particular, taking more land out of residential development will reduce the need for more town services and help slow your future residential property tax increases.
+If we value our town's resources and want to slow future property tax increases, we need to continue to protect our remaining open space before there is nothing left to protect.

-We welcomed our newest Commissioner, Jennifer Vaillancourt, this year and thank her for stepping up to serve our town.
 We thank part-time staff, Peg Blackwell and Helga Stottmeier, for their dedication, deep interest in conservation, and high organizational skills.
 We would like to thank all who filed with the Commission over the past year as well as those who called or stopped by with questions.
 The Commission works with the public to protect the resources that, in turn, protect our town.
 We take our public service responsibilities seriously and we welcome your questions and comments.

-February 2013
+February 2014

-James Nauen, Chair Margaret Blackwell, member David Eldredge, member Daniel Fortier, member Russell Lovaas, member Jennifer Vaillancourt, member Judith Ward, member
+James Nauen, Chair David Eldredge, member Daniel Fortier, member Russell Lovaas, member Jennifer Vaillancourt, member Judith Ward, member